 For writers, spending countless hours typing on a bad keyboard can be tiring and potentially lead to other issues.
 Writers also have very unique requirements when it comes to keyboards; some prefer mechanical switches, while others prefer the silent typing noise of a membrane keyboard.
 As such, we've compiled a list of our recommendations for the best keyboards for writers, from feature-packed models to budget options; hopefully, you can find one that will inspire you to keep writing.

 The best keyboard for writers with mechanical switches that we've tested is the Razer BlackWidow Elite.
-This wired, full-sized option is a great choice for writers and office use due to its excellent typing quality and overall design.
+This wired, full-sized option is a great choice for writers due to its excellent typing quality and overall design.
 It has a solid build that doesn't have much flex, and the ABS plastic keycaps don't feel cheap.
 Even if it's a straight keyboard, the ergonomics are great thanks to the two incline settings and the included wrist rest.

-The model we tested has proprietary Razer Orange switches, which have low pre-travel and give nice tactile feedback while also being fairly quiet.
-They're quite similar to the Cherry MX Brown switches, with a bump right before the actuation point, but you could also choose clicky Razer Green or linear Razer Yellow switches if that's what you prefer.
+The model we tested has proprietary Razer Orange switches, which have short pre-travel and give nice tactile feedback while also being fairly quiet.
+You can also choose clicky Razer Green or linear Razer Yellow switches if that's what you prefer.
 The keys are stable and well-spaced out, which should help reduce typos.
-It has full RGB backlighting and programmable macros, both of which can be customized in the Razer Synapse 3 companion software.
-Also, any changes to your settings can be saved to the onboard memory.
+It has full RGB backlighting and programmable macros, both of which can be customized in the companion software.

-Unfortunately, the Razer Synapse 3 software is only available on Windows, and the board itself is partially compatible with macOS.
+Unfortunately, the Razer Synapse 3 software is only available on Windows, and the board itself is only partially compatible with macOS.
 Also, the wrist rest is prone to sliding around when using it, which may be annoying if you plan on typing for hours on end.
-That said, if you want a mechanical model with great typing quality and comfort, this is a good choice for writers, and it's the best keyboard for typing all day.
+That said, if you want a mechanical model with great typing quality and comfort, this is a good choice, and it's the best keyboard for typing all day.